 “…And giving you a book or a brochure to read is not enough.
 Your primary care doctor needs to be able to talk to you about what it means, and he needs to send you to somebody like a speech and language pathologist, or some other person to help you work with memory, emotion, communication, cognitive problems “quote from Survivor who attended a Focus Group

-Education opportunities need to be created for individuals within the healthcare field, as well as educators and which focus on increasing knowledge about the ABI population.
+Education opportunities need to be created for individuals within the healthcare field well as educators and which focus on increasing knowledge about the ABI population.
 These opportunities can be offered for health care providers and educators through CEU, CME, and Certificate Program opportunities.
 Additionally, it is suggested that a training be created that can be administered through human resources departments to employers within Virginia.

 Provider survey findings indicate a quarter of organizations believe their staff is either under-trained or not at all trained to serve persons with brain injuries.
 In addition, most providers report they are interested in receiving education or training about brain injury for their staff (82.7%).
 In addition, almost a third of survivors report they were either “somewhat” (10%) or “very” (21%) dissatisfied with the care they received within the first 6 months due to both the knowledge of the health care professional and their understanding of the injury.